Does Gender Matter? Towards Fairness in Dialogue Systems: Introduction

 The rest of the paper is organized as follows.
-First, we define the fairness in dialogue systems, present our approach to constructing the dataset for the fairness research, and detail the measurements to understand the fairness of dialogue models.
-Then, the next section carries out the results of our experiments on fairness test.
-Afterward, we introduce our debiasing methods and show the experimental results of them.
-Next, we present related works.
-Finally, we summarize and conclude the work.
+First, in Section \ref{sec:analysis}, we define the fairness in dialogue systems, present our approach to constructing the dataset for the fairness research, and detail the measurements to understand the fairness of dialogue models.
+Then, in Section \ref{sec:test}, we conduct a fairness test on two representative dialogue models to verify whether dialogue systems can be biased.
+Afterward, we introduce our debiasing methods and show the experimental results in Section \ref{sec:debias}.
+Next, in Section \ref{sec:relat}, we present related works.
+Finally, we summarize and conclude the work in Section \ref{sec:con}.